-BLOCK 11 SECTION 12 DEAKIN (CROATIA DEAKIN SOCCER CLUB)
+BLOCK 11 SECTION 12 DEAKIN (CROATIA DEAKIN SOCCER CLUB Limited)

-The Croatia Deakin Football Club, located at 3 Grose Street, Deakin / Block 11 Section 12 Deakin, presently operates under a concessional Crown Lease.
+The Croatia Deakin Soccer Club Limited, located at 3 Grose Street, Deakin / Block 11 Section 12 Deakin, presently operates under a concessional Crown Lease.

 A concessional lease is a lease which has been issued at a cost less than market value.
 These leases are often issued to Clubs, Associations and other community-based organisations to assist with delivery of a community benefit.
 They can also be used by the ACT Government to stimulate growth of a particular industry or organisation or to incentivise a particular activity.
 Because the ACT Government issue the leases at a rate below market value, the ACT Government maintains control over use of the site, including subletting.
 The ACT Government does this through clauses within the Crown Lease which restrict activities.